 All theatre majors take a twenty-two hour core curriculum in the discipline, and then specialize in acting, design/technical, directing, musical theatre, or certification to teach in the public schools.
-Graduates earn a Bachelor of Fine Arts with a major in Theatre or Bachelor of Arts with a major in Theatre.
 Graduates of the theatre work as teachers, actors, designers, writers, producers, directors, and production workers in film, television, and in theatre.
 Many have gone on or to advanced degrees, preparing to teach at the college or university level.